NguyenHuynh0594/RiverineGEE/README.md

         Ex:     description: name_of_Sat_Image,
         to:     description: outputName,

 19. Line 162-192, This is where the exporting happens.
-The images will be exported with all of the bands listed here.
-If you don't want the black border around your satellite images, the replace:
+The images will be exported with the bands selected and displayed on that map from step 14.
+This will also allow you to hide the black border around the images in arcMap, but it will only contains those 3 bands.
+If you want to export with all the bands for your satellite images, the move the **//** from line 163 to 164 and 172 to 173:

+        //image: Sat_Images_List[x].select(['B1', 'B2', 'B3', 'B4', 'B5', 'B6', 'B7']),
+        image: Sat_Images_List[x].visualize(vizParams),

+        to

-        .select(['B1', 'B2', 'B3', 'B4','B5', 'B6', 'B7', 'B8', 'B9'])
+        image: Sat_Images_List[x].select(['B1', 'B2', 'B3', 'B4', 'B5', 'B6', 'B7']),
-        with
-        .visualize(vizParams)

-    This will let you download and display the bands noted in step 14 and enable you to disable black bordering around your images.
+        //image: Sat_Images_List[x].visualize(vizParams),

 20. Don't forget to hit the "Display Background Value" in symbology in ArcMap to view the images properly.
 ![5](https://user-images.githubusercontent.com/29620463/33814787-55e40e44-ddf2-11e7-8182-553c2f854651.PNG)